DhaouadiFiras/Website/content/posts/gnuplot.md

 Assuming you have an up-to-date version of gnuplot (and LaTeX) installed and working, let's get started.
 ### Creating the figure
 What I do is actually generate a .tex file with gnuplot.
-Then I compile this file with Latex to obtain the output pdf.
-Although it seems a lengthy process, I suggest a bash script that does all the work in one-line command.
+Then, I compile this file with Latex to obtain the output pdf.
+For a multistep process I generally recommend using a bash script that does all the work in one-line command.
 Consider for example the following "minimal" gnuplot script:

 ``` gnuplot